aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 All fortunes are wrong except this one.

-Last update: Wed Oct 30 05:09:24 2024
+Last update: Thu Oct 31 05:08:51 2024

 ### Let's play! 🎮